djangocon/2021.djangocon.us/README.md

 # Builds production-ready assets
 ```

-If you are working locally use `build-dev` instead to get source maps.
+If you are working locally use `npm run watch-fe-dev` instead to get source maps.

 #### Run Jekyll